Shin Min-a: 1998–2002: Beginnings as a model and acting debut

-2000–present: Acting

 Shin started acting by starring in music videos.
 In 2000, she was cast in the high-budget music video for Jo Sung-mo's "Do You Know", as a Vietnamese girl who falls in love with a Korean soldier during the Vietnam War.

 Ahead of her film debut in Volcano High, she adopted the stage name Shin Min-a, to avoid confusion with the actress Yang Mi-ra.
 While Volcano High started production earlier, her first appearance as an actress was in the melodrama Beautiful Days.
 She took five months of acting lessons in preparation for her role.
 Regarding it, she stated to The Dong-A Ilbo: "It was a completely different role than my regular image [...]
 At first, it was awkward, but I'm confident I won't get criticized for 'clumsy acting'."

+2003–2011: Rising popularity and breakthrough

-In 2003, she took the main role in the college romance movie Madeleine with Jo In-sung.
+In 2003, she took the main role in the college romance movie Madeleine with Zo In-sung.
 For her role as a hairdresser, she practiced hairdressing for three months before the movie started filming.
 She then took on her first main TV role as a boxer in the series Punch, training under the wing of the boxer Kim Ju-hee for two months.
 The drama's director, Lee Hyun-jik, praised her, saying, "Min-a might be a rookie actor, but she's so enthusiastic sometimes we worry someone might get hurt, and she also excels in expressing emotions."
 Her role earned her a New Star Award at the 2003 SBS Drama Awards.

 In 2005, she took on a supporting role in Kim Jee-woon's noir film A Bittersweet Life, reuniting her with previous co-star Lee Byung-hun.
 She then portrayed a deaf character in Sad Movie.
 This was followed by leading roles in the melodrama A Love to Kill with Rain, romantic comedy series The Beast and the Beauty with Ryoo Seung-bum, and psychological thriller Lucifer with Uhm Tae-woong and Ju Ji-hoon.
 In the 2007 film My Mighty Princess, Shin simultaneously played two characters.
+After her travels were documented on the cable channel O'live in 2008, Shin published a book titled Shin Min-a's French Diary in 2009.